Important Skills Needed to Become a Psychologist

 Master’s Degree in Psychology

 At the master’s degree level, many more jobs become available that involve working directly with clients.
-While some master’s programs in psychology stand on their own and may be terminal degrees, many educational institutions have combined master’s degrees into doctoral programs.
+While some master’s degrees in psychology stand on their own as terminal degrees, schools of psychology that prepare graduates for full authority licensure build master’s to be a precursor to the doctoral programs they offer.
 In addition to expanding opportunities for directly working with people to improve their mental health, psychology professionals with master’s degrees open up high-level non-clinical work, such as corporate leadership roles.

 School Counselor